 The burners are specific to the different fuelbed options.
-For standard fuelbeds (coals, crystalight/gems, logs, or woodland) see "E4 Placing the Standard Infill & Burners" on page 25.
-For the Redwood Elevation fuelbed, see "E5 Placing the Redwood Elevation Infill & Burners" on page 25.
+For standard fuel beds (coals, crystalight/gems, logs, or woodland) see "E4 Placing the Infill & Burners" on page 25.

 S7 Serial Number

 The serial number for the fire can be found in two places.
 The first is in the battery compartment of the wireless remote under the batteries.
 The second is on the data sticker on the chassis under the electronics tray.